Searching for binary black hole mergers with deep learning in Advanced LIGO's third observing run: Conclusion

 \section{Conclusion}

 In this work, we conducted an injection sensitivity study and an offline search for BBH gravitational waves during O3.
 Unlike traditional pipelines that rely on analytical metrics to identify signals, we built a hybrid search pipeline that uses a deep learning classifier to predict from the SNR time series produced by matched filtering.
 The current version of the search pipeline demonstrates comparable sensitivity to existing searches for high-stellar-mass black holes, yielding a large number of unique detections that significantly enhance the combined search sensitivity of existing pipelines.
 Our observed low sensitivity at low masses is not a concern for future applications of this search method, given past research demonstrating its capabilities at low masses; therefore, a revised training and optimization approach is required.
-We demonstrate that this search method can detect 31 previously identified gravitational wave candidate events from the GWTC catalogues, as well as one candidate from the IAS higher-order modes search and a new candidate that has not been previously reported.
-Several more candidates have been identified with high significance by the GWTC, OGC, IAS and AresGW offline searches, and we have provided a link between our injection sensitivity results and the population of missed candidates.
+We demonstrate that this search method can detect 31 previously identified gravitational wave candidate events from the GWTC catalogs, as well as one candidate from the IAS higher-order modes search and a new candidate that has not been previously reported.
+Several more candidates have been identified with high significance by the GWTC, OGC, IAS, and AresGW offline searches, and we have provided a link between our injection sensitivity results and the population of missed candidates.

 We have discussed several areas for improvement in our search pipeline as we progress to developing a search that can identify BNS, NSBH and BBH candidates together.
 These include optimizing training datasets and training metrics to ensure consistent sensitivity levels across the parameter space, improving sensitivity over long observing runs so that models do not need to be retrained regularly, and updating our $p_{\rm astro}$ model to model our ranking statistic and source populations more accurately and to classify between source types.
+For the training datasets, we note potential areas for improvement, including the selection of templates for generating SNR time-series samples and the parameter distributions of injection waveforms.

 There are also more specific pipeline improvements that could be adapted from existing search pipelines, such as clustering regions of the template bank to identify BBH events in the presence of loud glitches, which resulted in four missed candidates.
 Additional potential changes include adjusting our SNR time-series peak-finding algorithm to account for calibration uncertainties in the light travel time between detectors and to require coincident triggers between detectors.
 Lastly, extending our search to single-detector and other two-detector configurations will increase our capacity to identify events beyond times when the Hanford and Livingston detectors are operating in coincidence.
 Furthermore, adding a three-detector search with the Virgo detector could increase confidence in detections.